NL33/electron-git/z-plans/z-later-next.md

 **Later To-Dos**

+# projects for discourse / tagging.

+Right now (Aug 4, 2021), when you send a doc to discourse, it reads the "user" + projectName, and creates a tag from that.

+the files from the project will be displayed without project subfolders.

+Consider adding project subfolders.
+It's probably not necessary to add sub-tags.
+Rather, goal is a single project page (based on main tag) that is divided into the subfolders.
+Potentially, you could add in hide and show subfolders too.
+But everything can be on one page, because generally projects will not have so many files, as in the github case.

+To create the subfolders:
+--could add it to the title of the topic.
+Example: main project = Churchill-research-paper.
+Then topics could be called: chapters/final/chapter-1.docx.
+Note that slashes are allowed for topic titles (just not for tags, which strip them out).
+    --another benefit: would all folder items searchable
+    --UPDATE: this is the current approach.
+Potentially, when showing the items on a project page, I could parse the items so that the page is divided up into the subfolders.
+--could create a custom field for topics, that would have the subfolders.
+And then parse them that way.
 # notable issues to fix
 --compare changes. full document not working.
 Still showing both items. at least this happens when one of the files has changed its name.